Why the Contract is Important

 The Earth is our home and it’s our responsibility to take care of it.
 I’ll do my best to protect and preserve nature and wild places.
 If there are park rules or regulations, I will follow them.
 Don’t expect me to tread on land that is off-limits, or enter spaces that are closed off.
 Don’t litter.
 Don’t be a jerk.

-Additional Costs and Permits
+Travel & Additional Costs

 I want to keep things simple and straightforward.
 My prices are a flat rate.
 They include all additional expenses and costs that might come up.
 I’ll take care of everything on my end.